Bulk Google Index Checker

 How to Index Your Pages Faster?

-• Determining your sitemap with Google Search Console.
+• Submit your sitemap with Google Search Console

 • Removing unnecessary noindex tags